 But Theatre for Development had been here before.
 Pre-colonial African theatre had been built on the same model of improving people and livelihoods.
 Little wonder then that colonialists did not find it hard to adapt it in their bid of teaching sanitation or farming methods to the colonised (not a good label if you ask me!)
-The ugly effects of the second world, after all, had left the Western models of theatre and development hanging in the balance.
+The ugly effects of the Second World War, after all, had left the Western models of theatre and development hanging in the balance.
 There was need to use art to better the lives of societies.

 Theatre for development thus became popular in Africa, particularly in the period following independence, borrowing a lot from the ideas of Theatre of the Oppressed theorist Augusto Boal and Paulo Freire.
 Laedza Batanani in Botswana, the Chikwakwa Travelling Theatre of Zambia and the Makerere Free Travelling Theatre (in which Rose Mbowa had participated) were some of the Theatre for Development experiments that sprang up in post colonial Africa.
 It is those influences that drew Mbowa’s practice towards using Theatre for Development as a form of applied theatre.